yasirshah-analyst/Customers-Data-Analytics/Readme.md

 ---

+## Analysis
-## Analysis: After cleaning, the dataset was analyzed to answer the following business questions
+After cleaning, the dataset was analyzed to answer the following business questions

 ### What is the total number of unique customers?